 I’m not sure how it’ll be going into winter, but currently, Galena has closed parts of Main Street to traffic to allow for more outdoor dining.
 It’s much better spaced than it appears in this photo.

 Fried Green Tomatoes– I was surprised by how much I liked this place.
-They give you freshly baked bread to start and it’s so fluffy and good.
-I ordered meatloaf and it was delicious, and honestly, the main dish that I keep going back to every time I visit.
+They give you freshly baked bread to start, and it’s so fluffy and good.
+I ordered the meatloaf, and it was delicious, and honestly, the main dish that I keep going back to every time I visit.
 Both of our entrees came with a salad and a homemade dressing that was also really good.
 It’s a great choice for dinner.

 Little Tokyo– If you’re in the mood for sushi, this is a good spot.
 I would skip the hibachi dishes.
 They do have their own outdoor patio so ignore the fact that Yelp says they don’t.

 Trolley Depot Coffee & Tea Company– I’m so happy we had Trolley Depot!
 Visiting cafes is such a special part of our travels, and when a town doesn’t have anything good, we’re kind of disappointed.
 Trolley Depot is still pretty new to Galena but a great addition.
 Based on reviews it is the best cafe in town.
 We agree the coffee was excellent, and it kept us going back.
 They also have coconut and oat milk alternatives.